arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/02.single-board-computer/content.md

 ## Overview

 The UNO Q is a powerful, versatile development board designed for hobbyists, developers, and makers.
-Thanks to its hybrid architecture, we can leverage it as a fully functional Linux based **Single-board computer**.
+Thanks to its hybrid architecture, we can leverage it as a fully functional Linux based **Single-Board Computer** (SBC), capable of running Arduino sketches.

 ![UNO Q single-board computer](assets/thumbnail.png)